dd32/td-gh-ex/readme.txt

 Whereas in Category blog second, you can choose what to display either the categories name or sub categories name.

 == Changelog ==

+= 0.6 =
+* Added topbar section.
+* Added featured image option in About section
+* Solved the link issue in comment date
+* Changed default image
+* Solved menu issue in responsive

 = 0.5 =
 * Fix active pager issue in testimonial